On the computability of conditional probability: Introduction

-In order to characterize the computational limits of probabilistic inference, we work within the framework of \emph{computable probability theory}, which pertains to the computability of distributions, random variables, and probabilistic operations; and builds on the classical computability theory of deterministic functions.
-Just as the notion of a Turing machine allows one to prove results about discrete computations performed using an arbitrary (sufficiently powerful) programming language, the notion of a probabilistic Turing machine provides a basis for precisely describing the operations that probabilistic programming languages are capable of performing.
+In order to study computable probability theory and the computability of conditioning, we work within the framework of Type-2 Theory of Effectivity (TTE) and use appropriate representations for topological and measurable objects such as distributions, random variables, and maps between them.
+This framework builds upon and contains as a special case ordinary Turing computation on discrete spaces, and gives us a basis for precisely describing the operations that probabilistic programming languages are capable of performing.

-The tools for describing computability in this setting are drawn from the theory of {\it computable metric spaces}, within the subject of {\it computable analysis}.
-This theory gives us the ability to study distributions on arbitrary computable metric spaces, including, e.g., distributions on distributions.
+In particular, we study the computability of distributions on computable Polish spaces including, e.g., certain spaces of distributions on distributions.
 In Section~\ref{compprob} we present the necessary definitions and results from computable probability theory.